markus456/cdc-funnel/README.md

     format: sse    # Stream format, either `sse` (Server-Sent Events) or `json` (newline delimited JSON)
 ```

-The service expects HTTP GET requests and accepts one parameter, `tables`, which
+The service expects HTTP GET requests and accepts two parameters, `tables`, which
-is comma-separate list of fully qualified table names (`database.table`).
+is comma-separate list of fully qualified table names (`database.table`) and `gtid`
+which is a MariaDB GTID where the stream will start.
 The
 streams will be combined into one single stream by piping the content of the
 stream to the client.
-The data will always be a newline delimited JSON stream.
+The data is delivered either as a newline delimited JSON stream or a SSE stream.

+Here is example output of the newline delimited JSON mode:
 ```
 [markusjm@localhost ~]$ curl localhost:8080/?tables=test.t1,test.t2
 {"domain":0,"server_id":3000,"sequence":7429,"event_number":1,"timestamp":1480373261,"event_type":"insert","id":2,"data":"World","table":"test.t1"}